akashnaokar/cv_challenge/README.md

 The result should be two folders: `train` and `test` holding n-tfrecord files, one for each sample.

+# Tasks
+You have to fullfill only one of the two tasks below - but of course you can work on both :-)

 ## Task 2 - Classification
 Using `tensorflow (Version: 2.15) with highlevel api Keras` you create a model to perform a image classification (ignoring bboxes for now, just classify the target label to the hole image).
 For the classification you will use a `Xception` `DNN` pretrained on the `imagenet` dataset and change the head to be fine-tuned on the data.